 Most important topics (but not limited to) are equipment considerations, gas management, buoyancy and trim control.

-This training is also a prerequisite for those who wish to take Cave Diver training with sidemount equipment rather than with the traditional gear.
+This training could be combined with the course Essential Diver for those who wish to take Cave Diver training with sidemount equipment rather than with the traditional gear.

 If combined with another training, a minimum of 2 training days are required.

-Minimum 3 full days; lectures, open water session, 4 cave dives.
+Minimum 3 full days; lectures, open water session, 4 dives.

-This course is dedicated to those who already have experience in cave diving.
+This course is dedicated to those who already have experience with side-mount configuration.